 Use the Organic Honey Hair Mask (the closest you’ll get to making your own DIY hair mask) once or twice a week and let the magic of its herb-infused avocado oil and raw honey transform your hair into something soft and healthy.

+This Oklahoma-based woman-owned brand specializes in all manner of hair and sustainable skincare.
 Andrea also uses organic ingredients where available and her ingredients are sourced ethically, from small businesses like herself, where possible.

 Yarok

+Yarok’s full haircare line includes shampoo, conditioner (regular and leave-in), mousse, pomade, hair spray, a masque, and defining cream (for those seeking sustainable curly hair products).
 Love sunbathing?
 Your hair needs UV protection just as much as your skin!
 Spend a lot of time at the pool?
-This protects your hair from damaging chlorine thanks to organic aloe vera and blackcurrant seed oil.
+The Feed Your Shine protects your hair from damaging chlorine thanks to organic aloe vera and blackcurrant seed oil.

 Tints Of Nature

+Natural haircare doesn’t necessarily mean sticking to your natural color.
 Tints of Nature offers easy, at-home eco-friendly hair dye kits (saving you big bucks at the salon!) for both permanent and semi-permanent henna dyes designed to be gentle on your head and hair, being completely free from ammonia, parabens, sulfates, propylene glycol, and resorcinol.

 While not completely 100% organic (they are currently rated around 75%, using 95% naturally derived ingredients), they are working toward that goal.